 Ranger program scheduling varies by season and available staff.
-Check in at the visitor center when you arrive to find out about current programming, or call 760-367-5500.
-Evening programs typically happen on weekends from November to April at select campgrounds.
-Ranger-led hikes and Keys Ranch tours usually run from October to April.
+For current programming, check our web calendar, inquire at a visitor center, or call 760-367-5500.
+Keys Ranch tours usually run from October to April.
 Besides Keys Ranch tours, ranger programs are free to attend and do not require reservations.

 How do I book tickets to tour Keys Ranch?

 Tickets for the Keys Ranch tour are only available at recreation.gov.
 Tours typically run from October-April.
 Tickets are available up to 60 days before the tour date.
 No walk-up tickets are available.
 Ranch tours frequently sell out, and reservations are the only way to attend.
 Visitor centers do not sell tickets and cannot make changes to existing reservations.
 Keys Ranch is a protected historical site.
 Visiting is restricted to ranger-led tours only.
 Unauthorized access may result in arrest and/or fines.

 Why aren't any tickets available for Key's Ranch tours more than two months in advance?

 The amount of tours we provide per week depends on staffing and visitation trends.
 Because of these fluctuations, we only schedule tours 1-2 months in advance.

 When and where can I see wildflowers?

 Spring wildflowers are dependent on winter rains.
 After dry winters, the park doesn't see many wildflowers.
 After wet winters, we may get an abundance of wildflowers.
 Wildflowers usually begin blooming in the lower elevations of the Pinto Basin and along the park's south boundary in February and at higher elevations in March and April.
 Desert regions above 5,000 feet may have plants blooming as late as June.
 There is not typically one best place to see them.
 They are spread throughout the park and can be viewed on a variety of trails.